gliderlabs/registrator/README.md

 		Port  int                  // <host-port>
 		IP    string               // <host-ip> || <resolve(hostname)> if 0.0.0.0
-		Tags  []string             // empty, or includes 'udp' if udp Type  string               // 'agent', you can set it to 'catalog' Attrs map[string]string    // any remaining service metadata from environment }
+		Tags  []string             // empty, or includes 'udp' if udp Attrs map[string]string    // any remaining service metadata from environment }

 Most of these (except `IP` and `Port`) can be overridden by container environment metadata variables prefixed with `SERVICE_` or `SERVICE_<internal-port>_`.
 You use a port in the key name to refer to a particular port's service.
 Metadata variables without a port in the name are used as the default for all services or can be used to conveniently refer to the single exposed service.
-If you set the Type to `catalog` then new node is created with the given hostname and the services registered under it.
-In case of `internal` mode the published IP and Port are registered for the service.
-In this mode there is no check!

 Additional supported metadata in the same format `SERVICE_<metadata>`.
 IGNORE: Any value for ignore tells registrator to ignore this entire container and all associated ports.